ElasticBottle/winykh/content/blog/fastai/cnn.md

 #### Categorical Cross Entropy Loss

-This variant of Cross Entropy Loss is used for Multi-class classification.
+This variant of Cross Entropy Loss is often used for Multi-class classification.
+It is also sometimes called the softmax loss.

 $s$ is a $Softmax(x)$ activation function.